VirologyCharite/2022-berlin-python-course/notes.md

 	- = copy
 - `ssh-add`
 	- Adds a ssh-key to the key manager.
 You can confirm that the agent runs via
+- `tr "from" "to"`
+	- `tr a-z A-Z` translates all small letters to large letters
+	- options
+		- -d deletes the following characters from the input
+		- -dc delete everything but

 # Git
 ## Cloning a repository